I think one of the biggest lessons any human being has to learn is that it is important to forgive yourself.

-It’s hard to think of any major life event that isn’t accompanied by financial consequences, and the breakdown of a marriage is no different.
+It’s hard to think of any major life event that isn’t accompanied by financial consequences.
+Personal hardship, global financial crises, the downfall of relationships, stock market downturns, or even being laid off are all things that can easily make a person spiral.

 Transitions are a bank balance killer